New Gozo network from June 21, 2015 - a new map has been added (see below) which also contains a frequency guide.

 These are produced by myself and show lists of departure times for principal points.
-Additional routes and journeys marked as "summer only" generally operate from late June to early November (but in 2014 the summer routes were not introduced until July 18th due to industrial relations problems).
-Although dated 2014 these timetables are believed correct as at June 2015.
-Route and timetable changes are expected from August 2015 and I'll do my best to keep you up to date.
+Additional routes and journeys marked as "summer only" generally operate from late June to early November but I understand in 2015 the summer services are due to start on July 12 (note that in 2014 the summer routes were not introduced until July 18 due to industrial relations problems).
+Although dated 2014 these timetables are believed correct for June/July 2015.
+However, route and timetable changes are expected from August 2015 and I'll do my best to keep you up to date.

 Departures from/to: Bugibba, Cirkewwa, Ghadira Bay, Ghajn Tuffieha (Golden Bay), Sliema, Valletta.

 Summary of departures in a typical hour, pdf files:

 Note that the main difference between WINTER schedules and SUMMER schedules is the addition of the following routes in summer (late June to early November).
 On other routes there are also some additional journeys at busy times.

 37A Cirkewwa - Armier - Ghadira Bay: runs hourly 0800-2000 from Cirkewwa every day, leaving Armier 8 minutes later and arriving Ghadira at 16 minutes past the hour.
 From Ghadira runs hourly 0835-2035.
 This replaced the previous summer extension of service 37.
 Also calls at Paradise Bay (hourly 0852-2052) in the Ghadira to Cirkewwa direction only.